CS

 The Verdict

 The Volkswagen ID.
-Buzz Cargo takes 5 of 7 key spec categories.
+Buzz Cargo takes 5 of 8 key spec categories and comes in at a lower price.
 If boot space matters, the LDV eDeliver 7 has a clear edge.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions